Online Tickets: Acropolis & Acropolis Museum

 Tours: Acropolis & Acropolis Museum

-– I highly recommend doing an Acropolis tour.
+– I highly recommend doing an Acropolis guided tour.
 It’s much more interesting and memorable with an informed guide.
 If you have kids they are way more engaged by a guide than listening to their parents.
 (And the tour includes skip-the-line tickets.)